balena-io-experimental/jetson-sample-new/README.md

 This project uses [multiple Dockerfiles](https://www.balena.io/docs/learn/develop/dockerfile/#multiple-dockerfiles) so it will build for the proper device based on the default device you select for your fleet.

+NOTE: You can use the Dockerfile.jetson-agx-orin-devkit file for any Orin device.

 ## How to use

 ### CUDA examples